Valerie Thomas: Career

-In 1985, as the NSSDC Computer Facility manager, Thomas was responsible for a major consolidation and reconfiguration of two previously independent computer facilities, and infused them with new technology.
+In 1985, as the NSSDC Computer Facility manager, Thomas was responsible for a major consolidation and reconfiguration of two previously independent computer facilities.
 She then served as the Space Physics Analysis Network (SPAN) project manager from 1986 to 1990 during a period when SPAN underwent a major reconfiguration and grew from a scientific network with approximately 100 computer nodes to one directly connecting approximately 2,700 computer nodes worldwide.
 Thomas' team was credited with developing a computer network that connected research stations of scientists from around the world to improve scientific collaboration.

 In 1990, SPAN became a major part of NASA's science networking and today's Internet.
 She also participated in projects related to Halley's Comet, ozone research, satellite technology, and the Voyager spacecraft.

-She mentored countless numbers of students in the Mathematics Aerospace Research and Technology Inc. program.
-Because of her unique career and commitment to giving something back to the community, Thomas often spoke to groups of students from elementary school, secondary, college, and university ages, as well as adult groups.
-As a role model for potential young black engineers and scientists, she made hundreds of visits to schools and national meetings over the years.
-She has mentored many students working in summer programs at Goddard Space Flight Center.
+She mentored students in the Mathematics Aerospace Research and Technology Inc. program.
+Thomas often spoke to groups of students from elementary school, secondary, college, and university ages, as well as adult groups.
+As a role model for her community, she visits schools and national meetings over the years.
+She has mentored students working in summer programs at Goddard Space Flight Center.
 She also judged at science fairs, working with organizations such as the National Technical Association (NTA) and Women in Science and Engineering (WISE).
-These latter programs encourage students from various underrepresented groups to pursue science and technology careers.

 At the end of August 1995, she retired from NASA and her positions of associate chief of the NASA Space Science Data Operations Office, manager of the NASA Automated Systems Incident Response Capability, and as chair of the Space Science Data Operations Office Education Committee.

 Retirement

 After retiring, Thomas served as an associate at the UMBC Center for Multicore Hybrid Productivity Research.
 She also continued to mentor youth through the Science Mathematics Aerospace Research and Technology, Inc. and the National Technical Association.
+In 2018, Thomas was inducted into the National Inventors Hall of Fame, recognizing her contributions to satellite communication and remote sensing as a pioneer.

 Notable achievements

-Throughout her career, Thomas held high-level positions at NASA including heading the Large Area Crop Inventory Experiment (LACIE) collaboration between NASA, NOAA, and USDA in 1974, serving as assistant program manager for Landsat/Nimbus (1975–1976), managing the NSSDC Computer Facility (1985), managing the Space Physics Analysis Network project (1986–1990), and serving as associate chief of the Space Science Data Operations Office.
-She authored many scientific papers and holds a patent for the illusion transmitter.
-For her achievements, Thomas has received numerous awards including the Goddard Space Flight Center Award of Merit and the NASA Equal Opportunity Medal.
+Thomas has received numerous awards including the Goddard Space Flight Center Award of Merit and the NASA Equal Opportunity Medal.